pandeydivesh15/VTCWebDevProject/readMe.txt

 In Linux based systems, extract the contents of this project in /var/www/html/ and then start Apache web server by typing "sudo /etc/init.d/apache2 start" in your terminal.

 Then in your browser, go to "http://localhost/assignment1Final/index.php" to start.

+Update 1: I have created a demo of the same.
+Please note that all the MySQL features will not run in this demo.

+Link of the demo: https://sample-e-commerce.herokuapp.com/